OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

  * CALL=batch_file - call QSINIT batch file just before starting kernel.
                "batch_file" must be a fully qualified path in QSINIT!
-               I.e. A:\BATCH.CMD (boot disk, possible on FAT boot only), or C:\dir1\batch.cmd (from mounted volume).
+               I.e. A:\BATCH.CMD (boot disk, possible on FAT/HPFS boot only),
+               or C:\dir1\batch.cmd (from mounted volume).
                VIEWMEM (if specified) will be called after this batch file and then kernel will be launched.

-               At this CALL time kernel has loaded and fixuped in their memory location, but QSINIT still fully functional.
+               At this CALL time kernel was loaded and fixuped in their memory location, but QSINIT still fully functional.
 This is possible because QSINIT never touches kernel memory areas.